TanDrew87/Decision-Dome/README.md

 <a name="download"></a>
 ## To Download This Repository From Github To Local Machine
 1. Install Git on your computer and open the Bash executable file.
+Download here: https://git-scm.com/downloads
 2. Move to the directory where you want the download to happen using "cd folder1/folder2/folder3/etc."
 3. Download repository to the folder using "git clone linkOfRepository other-name".
 Omit other-name if you want to keep the original name of the repository.